eventmachine/eventmachine/README.md

 ## Features and changes ##

 The list of additions and improvements will grow over time.
 Currently the following features/fixes have been applied in EventMachine-LE:

+### Version 1.1.5

+* Fix bug when the system time is changed to earlier time (which made EM to eat up the CPu cycle): [bug #428 in EM](https://github.com/eventmachine/eventmachine/issues/428#issuecomment-15760612).

+### Version 1.1.4 and below

 * Full IPv6 support for TCP and UDP, in both server and client mode ([cabo]([https://github.com/eventmachine/eventmachine/pull/297)).
 * Added robustness to datagram sockets, which now can optionally not to get destroyed on the first error by setting `EM::Connection#send_error_handling=mode` ([cabo]([https://github.com/eventmachine/eventmachine/pull/297)).